 All shipped packets were listed on an "off site shipping folder" that could be accessed from the MI network by any of the MI scoring locations and by project management to monitor shipment and receipt of materials.

 At the scoring locations, packets were unpacked, inventoried, and organized.
-Any discrepancies between the packet inventory and the contents were immediately communicated to MI Durham for resolution.
+Any discrepancies between the packet inventory and the contents were to be immediately communicated to MI Durham for resolution.
+However, no such discrepancies occurred.